This post introduces View Transitions: A modern web platform feature to improve the user experience and perceived performance of a website.

 (link): event is fired on the new page, just before the "new" page snapshot is taken.

-Writing JavaScript to handle these events can carry some nuance and edge cases that are easy to overlook.
-Be sure to read through the official linked documentation to understand typical use cases and edge cases.
+Writing JavaScript to handle these events can be tricky, with many nuances and edge cases that are easy to miss.
+Make sure to read through the official documentation linked above to understand typical use cases and potential pitfalls.

-Code examples shown in this blog post are simplified for educational purposes.
+The code examples in this blog post are simplified for educational purposes.

 Combining view transitions with Speculation rules